 To confuse matters a video appeared on the internet with more alleged UFO pictures and several other pictures that looked similar to the one released by ifeng.
 Although the video did not specifically say that all of the pictures were from the Chinese event, many website seemed to have assumed so; even Coast to Coast AM posted one of these pictures.

 Open Minds Forum (not affiliated with, but friends of OpenMinds.tv) poster elevenaugust – the same researcher who discovered the origins of the Hillary Clinton book we referred to in another story – shed some light on the origins of the other pictures in the video.
 A few were produced due to helicopters or planes filmed with a long exposure time, making them look like luminous bars.
 These images were very similar to the ifeng image, causing some to speculate that perhaps that image was produced the same way.
 Other pictures were of alleged UFOs, but were posted on internet sites years before the Chinese airport event.
-You can read more about the Open Minds Forum analysis here.
+You can read more about the Open Minds Forum analysis here (removed by source).

 In the next few days more stories appeared with varying information.
 The Global Times reported that the UFO could not be seen by the naked eye.
 At the end of their story, they also reported another UFO sighting in China that the secretary general of the Xinjiang Astronomy Society had said was part of an intercontinental missile launched by the US.